Rock Garden Perennial Seeds

 Digitalis obscura -- Sunset-red and gold flowers with red veins and spots.
 Surprisingly drought tolerant for a digitalis species.

-Lavender 'Lady' -- Compact plants with highly fragrant, lavender-blue flowers.
+Lavender 'Lady' -- Compact variety with highly fragrant, lavender-blue flowers.
+Cut back by half after blooming to keep the plants shapely.

 Thymus serpyllum -- Creeping Thyme.
-Excellent for planting between paving stones or large rocks.
-Fills in all the cracks.
+Excellent for planting between paving stones or large rocks to fill in the cracks.
 Drought-tolerant.

 Related Articles